 Optional Redemption.
-The Series 2008-1 Bonds while in a Weekly Rate Period or the Daily Rate Period are subject to redemption prior to their stated maturity date at the option of the Authority, in whole or in part, on any Business Day, at a redemption price equal to the principal amount of the Series 2008-1 Bonds or portion thereof to be redeemed, without premium, plus interest accrued thereon to the date fixed for redemption.
+The Series 2008-2 Bonds maturing after May 1, 2018, are redeemable prior to maturity, at the option of the Authority, on or after May 1, 2018, in whole or in part as to such maturities or maturities as the Trustee shall determine in such manner as the Trustee in its discretion may deem fair and appropriate, at a redemption price equal to the principal amount thereof, without premium, plus accrued interest thereon to the date set for redemption.

 Mandatory Sinking Fund Redemption.
-The Series 2008-1 Bonds while in a Weekly Rate Period or Daily Rate Period shall be subject to mandatory redemption prior to their stated maturity date from Sinking Fund Installments, payable on May 1 of each of the years and in the amounts set forth below, at a redemption price equal to the principal amount of the Series 2008-1 Bonds to be redeemed, without premium, plus interest accrued thereon to the date fixed for redemption.
+The Bonds stated to mature on May 1, 2032 shall be redeemed by mandatory Sinking Fund Installments on May 1 of each of the following years in the principal amount set forth opposite the applicable year at the Redemption Price of the principal amount thereof, without premium, plus interest accrued to the date of redemption: